Creating sections and sub-categories

 This typically happens when you’re using root-categories instead of sub-categories in your workflows.User Preferences do not apply to root-categories (System, Transactional, Promotional).
 If you’re sending notifications with

-notification_category: "promotional" or notification_category: "transactional", users will continue to receive notifications even after opting out of all sub-categories.To fix this:- Check your workflow settings and ensure you’re using sub-category slugs (e.g.,
+notification_category: "promotional" or notification_category: "transactional", users will continue to receive notifications even after opting out of all sub-categories.To fix this:- Check your workflow settings and ensure you’re using sub-category slugs (for example,

 "marketing","order-updates") instead of root-category names - If you don’t see the sub-categories in dropdown, it is possible that the sub-categories are not published.
 Category changes are version controlled and are not live until you publish them.